playbenny/benny_manual/docs/blockipedia.md

 ### source.harmonic.osc
 - 8 drawbar harmonics, uses non-linear summing borrowed from airwindows console which serves to give it a nice glued character that sits in a mix well, less a collection of digital sines than a single voice.

-### source.marbles
-- A wrapper for Volker Böhm's port of Émilie Gillet's Rings module.

 ### source.random.noise.s&h
 - inspired by the buchla stepped and continuous random.
 - - multiple colours of noise